skalable-samples/KotlinJS-Global-Stylesheet-with-Kotlin-Styled/README.md

 ## Optimise for scalability

-Every web engineer knows how important it is to keep you're `css` organised and clean.
+Every web engineer knows how important it is to keep your `css` organised and clean.
 The best way to apply this philosophy is by _starting_ with it.
 Since we have everything working correctly lets abstract the individual `css` for each component to keep readability high and keep things `sKalable` _(see what I did there?)_

 Back in our `GlobalStyles` we are going to abstract the image style into its own `RuleSet`.
 After we will apply it back into the `img` tag within the `body`.